CixoDevelop/colorstripe/readme.md

 built.
 Attention, after each change of the operating frequency and or of the microcontroller, the library must be recompiled!!!

+### Support libs
+ * AVR - stdavr, You must build it and add it to Your project also.
+It is in libs/ dir.

 ## How to start coding for it?